itzVidit/LLM-Arbitrator/README.md

 - [ ] Webhook support for async evaluation in production pipelines
 - [ ] Support for additional providers (Anthropic, Mistral, Cohere)

----

-## 📄 License

-MIT License — see [LICENSE](LICENSE) for details.

----

-*Built as a final-year computer science project exploring multi-agent LLM evaluation, structured output enforcement with Instructor + Pydantic, and parallel DAG orchestration with LangGraph.*